De La Salle University College of Science

 The College of Science (COS) of De La Salle University was originally part of the College of Arts and Sciences.
 In 1982, the departments of Biology, Chemistry, Mathematics and Physics separated to form the College of Science while the liberal arts departments formed the College of Liberal Arts.
-Although the College of Science is the youngest and the second smallest college formed in the university, its contribution to the academe and to the country has had tremendous impact to scientific research development and nation-building.
-And thus in recognition of their efforts, all of the Science and Mathematics programs of the college have been granted the recognition of Center of Excellence in the Philippines by the Commission on Higher Education.
+The engineering programs of the college have been granted the recognition of Center of Excellence in the Philippines by the Commission on Higher Education.